ammarhakim/gkyl-doc/source/postgkyl/output.rst

 By default, Postgkyl creates a single figure for each data set (file loaded).
-However, it is often useful to to plot different data sets on top of each other, e.g., number densities at the begining and the end of the simulation.
+However, it is often useful to to plot different data sets on top of each other, e.g., number densities at the beginning and the end of the simulation.
 This could be done with the ``-f`` (``--figure``) flag: